Slovakization: The use of the Hungarian language

 In 2003, there were 295 Hungarian elementary schools and 75 secondary schools in Slovakia.
 In most of them Hungarian was used as the medium of instruction, excluding 35 elementary schools and 18 secondary schools, which were bilingual.

 After the parliamentary elections in 2006, the nationalist Slovak National Party (SNS) of Ján Slota became a member of the ruling coalition led by Robert Fico.
 In August a few incidents motivated by ethnic hatred caused diplomatic tensions between the countries.
 Mainstream Hungarian and Slovak media blamed Slota's anti-Hungarian statements from the early summer for worsening ethnic relations.
 (Further informations: 2006 Slovak-Hungarian diplomatic affairs, and Hedvig Malina).

 On 27 September 2007 the Beneš decrees were reconfirmed by the Slovak parliament which legitimized the Hungarians and Germans calumniation and deportation from Czechoslovakia after World War II.

 In 2008, Ján Mikolaj (SNS), minister of education propagated changes in the Hungarian schools of Slovakia.
 According to a new education law plan, the Hungarian language which was educated as mother tongue until now will be considered a foreign language – and taught in a smaller proportion of lessons.
 The only textbooks allowed to be used in Hungarian schools will be those translated from Slovak books and approved by Slovak administration.

 In October 2008 Hungarian parents and teachers sent back Hungarian textbooks to the Minister of Education.
 The books contained geographical names only in Slovak violating the basic rules of the Hungarian language and the minorities' right of usage of their native language.

-In November 2008 Prime Minister Robert Fico has again promised, this time at a cabinet meeting in Komárno (Révkomárom), southern Slovakia, that an ongoing problem with textbooks for ethnic Hungarian schools in Slovakia will be resolved.
+In November 2008 Prime Minister Robert Fico has again promised, this time at a cabinet meeting in Komárno, southern Slovakia, that an ongoing problem with textbooks for ethnic Hungarian schools in Slovakia will be resolved.
 Though as of November 2008 Ján Slota still insists on the grammatically incorrect version (Slovak language names in Hungarian sentences) and having the correct Hungarian name only afterwards.

 The Slovak authorities denied the registration of a Hungarian traditional folk art association, because they used the Hungarian word Kárpát-medence (Carpathian Basin).
 According to Dušan Čaplovič the word and the association is against the sovereignty of Slovakia, furthermore the word is fascist, it is familiar with the German Lebensraum, and Hungarians use it in this ideology.